 Terms:

 Application deadlines are: March 31st and September 30th.
 Applications must be postmarked or emailed to the PVAA by March 31st to be considered for the spring scholarship award and by September 30th to be considered for the fall scholarship award.
+Applicants are invited to submit applications at any time of the year even if they meet all the requirements at time of submission.

-Scholarship recipients will be assigned a PVAA mentor who will monitor their progress at regular intervals, and reviews may be conducted at anytime the board so desires to assess the recipient's progress toward completion of the training.
+Scholarship recipients will be assigned a PVAA mentor who will monitor their progress at regular intervals, and reviews may be conducted at any time the board desires to assess the recipient's progress toward completion of the training.
 Recipients are expected to begin their training within 3 months of being awarded a scholarship, otherwise their award will be up for review.
 If the recipient's progress is not acceptable, funding may be discontinued; however, special circumstances will be considered.
 Review may include logbook or transcript evaluation and verbal or written interviews with instructors, teachers, administrators and the scholarship recipient.

 Recipients of a scholarship must have successfully completed the required FAA written exam and passed an FAA 3rd class medical or greater before funds will be disbursed.